rugbyprof/2143-ObjectOrientedProgramming/01-GithubRegistration.md

 #### Edit the README.md

 - Edit the readme file on github and place your contact information inside along with a picture of YOU.
 NOT an avatar.
 NOT a thumbnail.
-But a real live picture.
+But an easily identifiable picture of you.
 - Your readme should include:
     - Your image
     - Your first and last name